What's Content Pruning? Here's How It Can Help (And Hurt)

 1. First of all, if you remove too much content, it dramatically decreases the size of your site.
 Google might then think your site is too small to be worth the ranking it has.
 After all, most of the best sites have hundreds or thousands of high-quality pages.
 This situation is especially relevant when your site is relatively new; each post represents a higher percentage of your overall content and thus has more value proportionally compared to everything else.

-Moving Posts to Trash
+Moving Posts To Trash

 2. Secondly, even content that you think is bad might have a little bit of value for your site.
 Sometimes the bar for ranking in search engines is surprisingly low, and even a mediocre piece of content is still ranking for the keywords it targets.
 If you don't dig into the analytics and see what's happening, you can accidentally cut a live branch and hurt your site overall.
 You can protect yourself against this, to some extent, by iteratively pruning and restoring anything that makes your site decrease when it's removed.